alexanderi96/ly/readme.md

 - it language patch by @termgod
 - made some very minor change so that it actually works on void

+## Errors
+- Shutdown and Reboot doesn't work.
+If someone would be kind enough to help me then I would really appreciate it.
+Thanks.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)
  - a C standard library